 A.A.
-Liberal Arts and Science: Humanities and Social Sciences

-Concentrations in Criminal Justice, Early Childhood,

-Education, Literature, Psychology, Writing
+Liberal Arts and Science: Humanities and Social Sciences Concentrations in Criminal Justice, Early Childhood, Education, History, Literature, Music, Psychology, Theatre, Writing

 A.S.
-Liberal Arts: Mathematics and Science
+Liberal Arts and Science: Mathematics and Science Concentrations in Biology, Geology

 A.A.S.
 Nursing